iboB/ibob.github.com/_posts/2019-11-07-dont-use-unique_ptr-for-pimpl.md

 excerpt: ... because unique_ptr in libc++ breaks value semantics
 ---

+> Edit: there have been a comments that what I'm doing in the first place is UB.
+I address this at the bottom of the post.

+> Edit 2: At first I suspected that this is an ommision in the standard, but now it seems that it's a bug in libc++.
+More at the bottom.

 So, there I was.
 Minding my own business, writing code, when suddenly... `std::unique_ptr` from libc++.

 I have a task manager class.
 It has some tasks and in its destructor it executes all not-yet-executed tasks like this: